JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/basics/aspnet-mvc/index.md

 We also need to update our `IndexModel` to display the results of our `Name` on our original `Index` view.

 Running our sample, we can retrieve our index view, fill in our form, submit our data, and display the result in our HTML view.
 We've stepped through the basics of creating a request/response path in ASP.NET MVC.
-From here, may folks should have a decent foundation to build a functional ASP.NET MVC application.
+From here, many folks should have a decent foundation to build a functional ASP.NET MVC application.

 ### Code Snippets